IBM/zos-node-accessor/README.md

 can be used to download variable-length dataset like V, VB, VBS, etc. The 4-byte RDW (Record Descriptor Word) is inserted at the beginning of each record.
 * stream - _boolean (default: false)_ -  `true` if you want to obtain a [ReadableStream](https://nodejs.org/api/stream.html#stream_readable_streams) of the data set content, or `false` to read a full dataset into memory (in Buffer).
-* params - _string_ - Add extra parameters to siteParams, for example, 'sbd=(IBM-1047,ISO8859-1)' for encoding setting.
+* params - _string_ - Add extra site parameters, for example, 'sbd=(IBM-1047,ISO8859-1)' for encoding setting.

 ##### Return